Different opinions don’t have to equal conflict

 Marriage is a partnership, and both parties need to be involved in the finances.
 Even if one takes charge because they’re particularly savvy, they need to keep their partner in the loop, and their partner in turn must do their best to attain a rudimentary understanding of their partnership’s financial situation.
 As you work on your plans together, you’ll increasingly recognize the power of being aligned on your goals.

-When we can share and discuss our financial experiences with our partner, we boost our awareness of and support for each other.
+When we can share and discuss our financial experiences with our partners, we boost our awareness of and support for each other.
 Make these dialogues open and ongoing, part of an overarching money plan whereby together you put systems in place to harness each other’s strengths.
 You can always consult a financial professional to facilitate or advance these conversations, especially if the two of you reach an impasse.
 Together you can be unstoppable in working toward your money goals—as a team.